 In the context of an agricultural system rooted in proprietary seeds, this presentation will detail ways that plant breeders are developing varieties and new crops intended to benefit the public — whether through carbon sequestration ability, nutritional content, taste, resilience, or some other beneficial trait — rather than just a single corporation.
 Given the specter of climate change, it is imperative that more and more people start breeding crop plants, both to adapt them to our changing world, and to put them to use stabilizing the climate.

-Nate will also take part in the panel discussion, Seed: Where It All Begins.
+Nate will also take part in the panel discussion, Seeds: Traditional Heritage & Wisdom, Future Biodiversity & Security.